NimbusForWork/nimbusforwork.com/content/jobs/cleaner.md

 ---
-title: "Become a cleaner"
+title: "Join the Nimbus Crew"
-description: "Cleaner - Nimbus for Work"
+description: "Join the Nimbus Crew - Nimbus for Work"
 link: https://goo.gl/forms/0tpWpxOMHXk8woac2
 summary: >-
   Want to join the Nimbus crew?
 Become a cleaner!